The university provides various options for medical coverage. Coverage is provided through Aetna.

 Some things to consider are:

-The Aetna Consumer Directed Health Plan (CDHP) and Aetna Choice POS II (POS) both offer in and out-of-network coverage levels.
-However, the HMO, POS, and CDHP all have very broad networks and most people stay within the network for the majority of their care.
+The Aetna Consumer Directed Health Plan (CDHP) and Aetna Choice POS II (POS) offer in and out-of-network coverage levels.
+However, the HMO, POS, and CDHP all have very broad networks, and most people stay within the network for the majority of their care.

-Employees whose spouse is eligible and has access to coverage through their employer are assessed a Medical Coverage Surcharge if the employee chooses to cover the spouse on the Rice plan
+Employees whose spouse is eligible and has access to coverage through their employer are assessed a Medical Coverage Surcharge if they choose to cover the spouse on the Rice plan.

 Yes, premiums will be deducted from each check.
 You may see a double deduction if you make changes mid-month.
 Faculty and Staff who have deductions taken out over 9 months will have slightly higher rates to compensate for the fewer deductions.
 Please refer to the payroll schedule.

-If my spouse is currently covered on his or her employer's health plan, and they lose coverage, am I able to add them to my Rice plan?
+- If my spouse is currently covered on his or her employer's health plan, and they lose coverage, can I add them to my Rice plan?

 Yes.
 Your spouse's and/or dependent’s loss of coverage would be considered a QLE.
 You should report the change under Me, Benefits and click on Report a Life Event in iO within 30 days of the effective end date of your spouse’s coverage.
 You will be required to submit documentation under Document Records proving your QLE.